thoughtbot/guides/protocol/README.md

     * More information about commit (under 72 characters).
     * More information about commit (under 72 characters).

+Here is an example commit message:

+    Allow users to sign in with username.
+BVR-123

 When feature is complete make sure all tests and reports pass.